Héctor Lavoe: Recognition

 Lavoe's statue in Paseo Tablado La Guancha, Ponce, Puerto Rico.

 Lavoe's life has inspired two biographical films.
 The first, El Cantante, was produced by salsa artist Marc Anthony, who played Lavoe, and Jennifer Lopez as Hector's wife, Nilda (known as "Puchi" by close friends).
-Salsa singer La India also began production of her own biopic of Lavoe's life entitled The Singer, with actor and singer Raulito Carbonell in the lead role.
+Salsa singer La India also began production of her own biopic of Lavoe's life, titled The Singer, with actor and singer Raulito Carbonell in the lead role.
 Production was suspended in August 2008 after the director, Anthony Felton, reported that it was over budget.
 Carbonell noted that he would reconsider his involvement if production were to resume.
 The movie was eventually completed, in 2011, as "Lavoe: The Untold Story".

 An Off-Broadway production based on Lavoe's life titled ¿Quién mató a Héctor Lavoe?
 (Who Killed Hector Lavoe?) was a success in the late 1990s.
 It starred singer Domingo Quiñones in the lead role.
 Carbonell's decision to distance himself from the film directed by Felton was the direct result of his involvement in a tour of Quien Mato a Héctor Lavoe? in Puerto Rico, and, depending upon negotiations, possibly Peru and Colombia.
 An urban tribute album was released in late 2007 performed by several reggaeton artists such as Don Omar which sampled Lavoe's voice.

 In Ponce, he is recognized at the Park for the Illustrious Ponce Citizens.
 Lavoe was posthumously inducted into the International Latin Music Hall of Fame in 2000.

 La Guancha Recreational and Cultural Complex in his hometown of Ponce, Puerto Rico, honored Hector with a statue.
 The $60,000 statue is 2 meters (6 1/2 feet) tall, weighs 1 ton and portrays Lavoe with a microphone in his right hand and a pair of maracas in his left.

-Tremont Avenue in the New York City's Borough of The Bronx was renamed in his honor, and remembrance.
+Tremont Avenue in the New York City's Bronx borough was renamed in his honor and remembrance.

 In 2023, Rolling Stone ranked Lavoe at number 73 on its list of the 200 Greatest Singers of All Time.